Universal Serial Bus

 NRZI produces a change in the signal indicating a logic zero, no change indicates a logic one.
 Bit stuffing is used with NRZI to stop the signal remaining in the steady state condition; if more then 6 ones are transmitted (no change in the signal) a zero is inserted to produce a transition.
 NRZI, with bit stuffing is self clocking, allowing the receiver to synchronize with the transmitter.

-USB 3.0 (Super-Speed USB) increases the data rate to 4.8 Gbit/s, 600 MB/s.
+USB 3.0 (Super-Speed USB) increases the data rate to 4.8 Gbit/s, or 600 MB/s.
 USB 3.0 ports and cabling are designed to enable backward compatibility as well as future-proofing for optical capabilities (USB 3.0 adds fiber), although the fiber was dropped around 2007.
 USB 3.0 connectors contain legacy pins to interface to USB 2.0 devices, and a new set of pins for USB 3.0 connectivity (both sets reside in the same connector).
 Simultaneous operation of SuperSpeed and non-SuperSpeed modes is not allowed in peripheral devices.
 USB 3.0 devices are able to connect to either USB 3.0 or 2.0 devices, and USB 2.0 devices may connect to either USB 2.0 or 3.0 devices.
 The new USB 3.0 interfaces are two differential pairs, one pair for transmit and one pair for receiving data [like PCIe].

 {USB Bus Index}